SunHao-0/libtcc/README.md

 * Cargo package: [libtcc](https://crates.io/crates/libtcc)

 TinyCC (or tcc) is short for Tiny C Compiler.
 It's a SMALL, FAST, UNLIMITED,SAFE C language Compiler.
-Thid crate provide a safe wrapper for libtcc, which supports jit compilation and low level control of code generation.
+This crate provide a safe wrapper for libtcc, which supports jit compilation and low level control of code generation.

 ## Usage